VBayesLab/VBLabDocs/VB-MGVB.md

 #### Data Type: Integer | Positive
 <br>
 Number of consecutive times that the validation loss, or lowerbound, is allowed to be larger than or equal to the previously smallest loss, or lowerbound, before the training is stopped, used as an early stopping criterion.
-This is denoted as $P$ in [Algorithm 7](/VBLabDocs/tutorial/ffvb/cgvb#algorithm-7-cholesky-gvb).

 **Default:** `20`